 Why do landlords shy away from allowing pets in their properties?

 One of the more obvious reasons is damage.
-Landlords worry that a cat or dog will damage their property by scratching the furniture or spoiling even the best stain resistance carpets.
+Landlords worry that a cat or dog will damage their property by scratching the furniture, flooring or spoiling even the best stain resistance carpets.
+If they don’t have anything that is dog-friendly such as flooring then there will be expensive issues.
 Perhaps they’re also worried the animals will bring fleas in or annoy the neighbours by a tenant’s cat using next door’s garden as a toilet or a dog barking all night or bringing its doggy friends over for doggy raves each weekend (doggy raves are a thing, aren’t they?)

 Whatever the landlord’s reasons for not allowing pets in their property, there are plenty of good reasons why they should allow pets.